4.2. Flood model¶

 The flooding threshold determines when water starts to flow from one cell to the next.
 Set it to 0.01 meter.
 This ensures a more stable and quicker simulation.

-Set the dem file and friction file relative paths to the raster-files you created.
-Make sure you use the full filenames (including .tif).
+Set the DEM and friction files relative paths to the raster-files you created.
+Make sure you use the full path (relative from the folder in which the spatialite is stored) and full filenames (including .tif).

 Set the friction type so that it matches your friction raster-file.